-Admission The institute has adopted an admission procedure which fosters participative management and encourages decentralization of management power.
-All matters relating to admission are subdelegated to the admission committee which comprise of all Heads of department with the Principal as the Chairman.
-The terms of reference for the subcommittee has been formulated by the IQAC and the subCommittee has to work within the framework with little or no scope for exertion of individual power.
-The Sub committee is to implement the already existing rules and is given the power to set new criteria for admission if and when the need arise.
+The institute has adopted an admission procedure which fosters participative management and encourages decentralization of management power.
+All matters relating to admission are sub-delegated to the admission committee which comprise of all Heads of department with the Principal as the Chairman.
+The terms of reference for the sub-committee has been formulated by the IQAC and the sub-Committee has to work within the framework with little or no scope for exertion of individual power .The Sub- committee is to implement the already existing rules and is given the power to set new criteria for admission if and when the need arise.
 The committee also fixes the time for completion of admission procedure.
-The subcommittee does not work on its own but appoints a screening committee from the teaching faculty, thus practising participative management.
+The sub-committee does not work on its own but appoints a screening committee from the teaching faculty, thus practising participative management.
 Help desks are made available for prospective students.
 Notice for admission is usually published on local television channels and newspapers.
 Teachers who are appointed for duty at the help desk give proper guidance to interested applicants and provide them with details of admission procedure and the time allotted for admission interview.
-Once the applications are received, the subcommittee appoints the screening committee which conducts the interview.
-The subcommittee prepares the list of successful candidates and puts it up for display on the college Notice Board.
-The principal does not admit students without consulting the admission committee Utilization of RUSA Funds : The funds received from RUSA is managed collectively by the RUSA nodal officers headed by the Institutional coordinator.
-The Coordinators act in compliance with the guideline of RUSA which earmarks three broad divisions a) Purchase: Purchase committee has been set up to look into requirements of the college.
-Purchase of requirements is made only after it has gone through the screening of the committee.
+Once the applications are received, the sub-committee appoints the screening committee which conducts the interview.
+The sub-committee prepares the list of successful candidates and puts it up for display at the college Notice Board.
+The principal does not admit students without consulting the admission committee Utilization of RUSA Funds: The funds received from RUSA is managed collectively by the RUSA nodal officers headed by the Institutional co-ordinator.
+The Co-ordinators act in compliance with the guideline of RUSA which earmarks three broad divisions a) Purchase: Purchase committee has been set up to look into requirements of the college.
+Purchase of requirements is made through after it has gone through the screening of the committee.
 All heads of department are directed to submit departmental requirements.
-After consultative meetings are held by each department the requirements are submitted to the Purchase committee which works in coordination with the RUSA coordinators. b) Extension, renovation and upgradation: The nodal officers collectively work towards the proper utilization of funds for extension, renovation and upgradation. c) New Construction: The college has a building committee which is responsible for all matters relating to new construction at the new campus and the renovation of the present campus.
+After consultative meetings are held by each department the requirements are submitted to the Purchase committee which works in coordination with the RUSA co-ordinators. b) Extension, renovation and upgradation: The nodal officers collectively work towards the proper utilization of funds for extension, renovation and upgradation. c) New Construction: The college has a building committee which is responsible for all matters relating to new construction at the new campus and the renovation of the present campus.
 Funds are utilised in consultation with the building committee. d) All funds received under equity initiatives are utilized as per RUSA guideline.
-Concerned subcommittees submit their proposal to the Institutional coordinator for organization of activities.
-The nodal officers approve the different activity proposals after careful perusal.
-Report on activities with documentary proof and expenditure statements are submitted to coordinator.
+Concerned sub-committees submit their proposal to the Institutional co-ordinator for organization of activities.
+The nodal officers approves the different activity proposals after careful perusal.
+Report on activities with documentary proof and expenditure statements are submitted to co-ordinator.
 Abstract of expenditure as well as reports on events are documented in the yearbook published by the IQAC